dhoulb/gatsby-plugin-templated-files/README.md

 ```

 ### `options.indexes`
-Array of file globs to use as index files, e.g. if `listing.md` is used as an index, then `a/b/c/listing.md` will have its page created at `/a/b/c/` (with no `listing.md`).
-Effectively index files _become_ the directory.
+Array of file globs to use as index files, e.g. if `listing.md` is set as an index, then `a/b/c/listing.md` will have its page created at `/a/b/c` (with no `/listing`).
 Defaults to:

 ```
 **/index.*